 Contact authorized dealers of this product.
-If they cannot supply original replacement part(s), contact Cans Unlimited, Incorporated's Parts Department at 1-800-922-7407 for referral information.
+If they can't supply original replacement part(s), contact Cans Unlimited, Incorporated's Parts Department at 1-800-922-7407 for referral information.

-When calling Cans Unlimited, Incorporated, have ready:
+When calling, have ready

-- model number of your heater - the replacement part number
+- · model number of your heater - · the replacement part number